 The other cool thing about the UAE is that fact that it’s really easy to get to from almost anywhere in the world, especially with the number of international airlines that now stop in Dubai and Qatar as part of an international itinerary.
-This also means tha it’s not hugely expensive, for example I’ve had a look and from the UK you can travel with Holiday Genie to Dubai from about £535 with return flights and accommodation, not a vast amount at all.
+This also means that it’s not hugely expensive, for example, I’ve had a look and from the UK you can travel with Holiday Genie to Dubai from about £535 with return flights and accommodation, not a vast amount at all.

 So why go in the first place?
 Here’s a list of some of the cool things about Dubai.

-This one hardly needs explaining if you’ve seen anything much about Dubai in recent years, but you know you’re rich when the only color you opt to paint your car is gold.. like legit gold.. as in gold plated cars..
+This one hardly needs explaining if you’ve seen anything much about Dubai in recent years, but you know you’re rich when the only colour you opt to paint your car is gold.. like legit gold.. as in gold plated cars..
 There are some things about the place that you can really only see in Dubai.

 There are also a ridiculous number of supercars on the roads, which also include those rather famous Dodge Viper and Ferrari police cars..